-A mock disaster training exercise in Bracebridge tested the Muskoka Algonquin Healthcare (MAHC) emergency response plan as well as South Muskoka Memorial Hospital (SMMH) staff and volunteers as they received an influx of “disaster victims” for the drill on June 4, according to a news release from MAHC on June 6.
+A mock disaster training exercise in Bracebridge tested the Muskoka Algonquin Healthcare (MAHC) emergency response plan as well as South Muskoka Memorial Hospital (SMMH) staff and volunteers as they received an influx of “disaster victims” for the drill on June 4.

 A Code Orange is an external community disaster or emergency situation that affects the capacity of hospital services.
 MAHC has emergency plans and mock exercises in place to ensure the organization and staff are able to respond effectively while also identifying areas for improvement.
 The exercise at SMMH began just after 1 p.m. on June 4 and followed a scenario where an airplane was forced to make an emergency landing on Highway 11.
 Almost two dozen patients with varying medical conditions and injuries were transported to the hospital where the triage team worked to quickly assess and direct patients to the various treatment areas mobilized by response teams.
 An Emergency Operations Centre was established to coordinate the response as well as a Family Centre where discharged patients would be reunited with their family members.
 The exercise ran for about two hours while the hospital continued to operate.